List of aviation incidents involving terrorism: American Airlines Flight 77

-American Airlines Flight 77 was a scheduled American Airlines domestic transcontinental passenger flight from Washington Dulles International Airport in Dulles, Virginia, to Los Angeles International Airport in Los Angeles, California.
+American Airlines Flight 77 was a scheduled American Airlines domestic transcontinental passenger flight from Dulles International Airport in Dulles, Virginia, to Los Angeles International Airport in Los Angeles, California.
 The Boeing 757-223 aircraft serving the flight was hijacked by five Saudi men affiliated with al-Qaeda on September 11, 2001, as part of the September 11 attacks.
 They deliberately crashed the plane into the Pentagon in Arlington County, Virginia, near Washington, D.C., killing all 64 people on board, including the five hijackers and six crew, as well as 125 people in the building.

 Less than 35 minutes into the flight, the hijackers stormed the cockpit and forced the passengers, crew, and pilots to the rear of the aircraft.
 Hani Hanjour, one of the hijackers who was trained as a pilot, assumed control of the flight.
 Unknown to the hijackers, passengers aboard made telephone calls to friends and family and relayed information on the hijacking.

 The hijackers crashed the aircraft into the western side of the Pentagon at 09:37 EDT.
 Many people witnessed the crash, and news sources began reporting on the incident within minutes.
 The impact severely damaged an area of the Pentagon and caused a large fire.
 A portion of the building collapsed; firefighters spent days working to fully extinguish the blaze.
 The damaged sections of the Pentagon were rebuilt in 2002, with occupants moving back into the completed areas that August.
 The 184 victims of the attack are memorialized in the Pentagon Memorial adjacent to the crash site.
 The 1.93 acre park contains a bench for each of the victims, arranged according to their year of birth, ranging from 1930 to 1998.

 United Airlines Flight 93

 United Airlines Flight 93 was a domestic scheduled passenger flight that was hijacked by four al-Qaeda terrorists on board, as part of the September 11 attacks.
 It crashed into a field in Somerset County, Pennsylvania, during an attempt by the passengers and crew to regain control of the aircraft.
 All 44 people on board were killed, including the four hijackers, but no one on the ground was injured.
-The aircraft involved, a Boeing 757-222, was flying United Airlines' daily scheduled morning flight from Newark International Airport in New Jersey to San Francisco International Airport in California.
+The aircraft involved, a Boeing 757-222, was flying United Airlines' daily scheduled morning flight from Newark International Airport in Newark, New Jersey to San Francisco International Airport in San Francisco, California.

 The hijackers stormed the aircraft's cockpit 46 minutes after takeoff.
 The pilot and first officer took measures, such as de-activating the autopilot, to hinder the hijackers.
 Ziad Jarrah, who had trained as a pilot, took control of the aircraft and diverted it back toward the east coast, in the direction of Washington, D.C., the U.S. capital.
 Khalid Sheikh Mohammed and Ramzi bin al-Shibh, considered principal instigators of the attacks, have claimed that the intended target for Flight 93 was the U.S. Capitol Building.